 The General Data Protection Regulation, or GDPR, replaced the EU Data Protection Directive on May 25, 2018.
-The GDPR introduced new data protection requirements in the EU, as well as potential fines for noncompliant companies of up to the greater of €20 million or 4% of annual global revenue.
-The regulation imposes numerous new requirements for the collection, use and disclosure of personal information, including more stringent requirements relating to consent and the information that must be shared with data subjects about how their personal information is used, the obligation to notify regulatory authorities and affected individuals of personal data breaches, extensive new internal privacy governance obligations, and obligations to honor expanded rights of individuals in relation to their personal information (for example, the right to access, correct and delete their data).
+The GDPR introduced new data protection requirements in the EU, as well as potential fines for noncompliant companies of up to the greater of &20 million or 4% of annual global revenue.
+The regulation imposes numerous new requirements for the collection, use and disclosure of personal information, including more stringent requirements relating to consent and the information that must be shared with data subjects about how their personal information is used, the obligation to notify regulatory authorities and affected individuals of personal information (for example, the right to access, correct and delete their data).
 In addition, the GDPR generally maintains the EU Data Protection Directive's restrictions on cross-border data transfer.
 The GDPR will increase our responsibility and liability in relation to personal data that we process, and we may be required to put in place additional potential mechanisms to ensure compliance with the new EU data protection rules.